Breaking down tax structures in the NYS budget

 ALBANY, N.Y.
-(NEWS10) – The $212 billion New York State budget that passed through the legislature last night includes tax increases on the wealthiest New Yorkers, while continuing middle-class tax cuts.
+(NEWS10) — The $212 billion New York State budget that passed through the legislature Wednesday night includes tax increases on the wealthiest New Yorkers while continuing middle-class tax cuts.

 The state is also increasing the corporate franchise tax rate.